 Every time someone makes a hoax or joke 999 call, they put someone else’s life in danger.

-If an ambulance, fire or police crew is sent on a wild goose chase, it means they are not available when someone really needs their help.
+If an ambulance, fire or police crew is sent on a false call, it means they are not available when someone really needs their help.
 It could be a matter of life or death.